 To that, he replied - Are mahatma, bilkul bilkul ... ( sure sure ) He took out a dry bundle of brownish looking weed from his jhola ( hanging bag )

-It was made quite fast to and lighted too..
+It was made quite fast too and lighted it as well..
 Soon, the pure and divine rounds of Chillam started and overtook the smell of the flowery incense stick !!

 When it came to me, the Bangali Mahatma asked me in a brotherly tone - Do you smoke ??

-I had smoked during my engineering days, but had left after passing out, with few occasional tries with old friends at times.
-Here, when I was asked, somehow I could not resist..
+I had smoked during my engineering days but had left after passing out, with a few occasional tries with old friends at times.
+Here, when I was asked, somehow I could not resist.
 I said YES !!